 Wilderness First Responder is an intensive 72-80 hour course specifically designed for outdoor educators, adventure guides, Search and Rescue professionals, as well as others who are in a position of leadership in an outdoor setting, or individuals who want a higher level of emergency medical training due to extended backcountry trips or expeditions.

 This course is designed for not only those that have next to no medical training – as well as medical professionals.
 The way we accomplish this is through our various well-proven teaching methods which address all levels of prior training and knowledge.

-Typically taught over the course of 8 to 10 consecutive days, this format offers a comprehensive look at not only properly identifying and managing life-threatening injuries and illnesses that could appear in a wilderness setting (more than 60 minutes away from definitive care), but also incorporates a lot of hands-on skill practice, case studies, practical scenarios, evacuation planning and procedures, and other aspects of long term patient care involving wilderness context and situational awareness.
+When taught in person, this course is typically between 8 to 10 consecutive days.
+This format offers a comprehensive look at not only properly identifying and managing life-threatening injuries and illnesses that could appear in a wilderness setting (more than 60 minutes away from definitive care), but also incorporates a lot of hands-on skill practice, case studies, practical scenarios, evacuation planning and procedures, and other aspects of long term patient care involving wilderness context and situational awareness.
 Upon successful completion of the course, participants will receive a Wilderness First Responder certification from Center for Wilderness Safety, valid for three years.

 What To Expect

 This intensive course is fast paced, and focuses heavily on hands-on learning through practical scenarios, case studies, simulations and more.
 Students will constantly be both indoors and outdoors for simulations and practice, regardless of the weather, barring severe inclement weather.
 Come to class prepared for the weather, as we spend a lot of time outdoors training.

 Actual course length may vary due to hands-on scenarios, skills practice & activities.